Corevirus-ops/To-Do-List/README.md

 # A Simple To Do checklist

 ## Contains
-- create To Dos
+- Create To Dos
 - Delete To Dos
-- check To Dos
+- Check To Dos
-- uncheck To Dos
+- Uncheck To Dos
-- edit To Dos
+- Edit To Dos
-- persistant To Dos
+- Persistant To Dos

 ### Simple Project
 I wanted to code but wasn't feeling very productive, so I decided to do an entry level project as a mentality resetter.